When Colin and I got engaged, we spent months agonizing over which country to travel to for our Honeymoon.

 2. The people of Belize are great.

 How people treat you when you travel through a country can make or break your visit, and across the board, Belizeans made us happy.
-Everyone we interacted with was kind, knowledgable, and eager to help.
+Everyone we interacted with was kind, knowledgeable, and eager to help.

 When we got stranded miles from our San Pedro hotel in a downpour, a woman and her husband who were driving by picked us up in their van and brought us to safety.
 When we got badly sunburned, an Ambergris Caye hotel employee (click here to see the great place we stayed) gave us his giant bottle of aloe vera, saving our skin.
 And whenever we were curious about a historical fact, or a type of tree, or a statistic about Belize, we were able to ask whoever was nearby and get an informed, fascinating answer.